Cortex XDR by Palo Alto Networks vs Cybereason XDR comparison

 Cortex XDR by Palo Alto Networks vs. Cybereason XDR

 Cortex XDR by Palo Alto Networks is ranked 4th in Extended Detection and Response (XDR) with 80 reviews while Cybereason XDR is ranked 18th in Extended Detection and Response (XDR) with 2 reviews.
 Cortex XDR by Palo Alto Networks is rated 8.4, while Cybereason XDR is rated 8.6.
-The top reviewer of Cortex XDR by Palo Alto Networks writes "It provides a whole new level of visibility and integrates with most other vendors".
+The top reviewer of Cortex XDR by Palo Alto Networks writes "Perfect correlation and XDR capabilities for network traffic plus endpoint security".
 On the other hand, the top reviewer of Cybereason XDR writes "Provides effective incident response and investigation features".
-Cortex XDR by Palo Alto Networks is most compared with Microsoft Defender for Endpoint, CrowdStrike Falcon, Darktrace, Symantec Endpoint Security and Trend Micro Apex One, whereas Cybereason XDR is most compared with Wazuh, Cynet, Trend Vision One and TEHTRIS XDR.
+Cortex XDR by Palo Alto Networks is most compared with Microsoft Defender for Endpoint, CrowdStrike Falcon, Darktrace, Symantec Endpoint Security and Fortinet FortiEDR, whereas Cybereason XDR is most compared with Wazuh, Cynet and Trend Vision One.
 See our Cortex XDR by Palo Alto Networks vs. Cybereason XDR report.

 See our list of best Extended Detection and Response (XDR) vendors.